 UKIP Greater Manchester has been growing steadily over the last decade.
 In 2014 there was a huge break-through when the vote share for UKIP was substantially higher than ever before, electing a large number of MEPs.

-So, following the successes in 2015 and 2016, UKIP Greater Manchester has a lot to do.
-If we make steady gains then by the 2020 General Election we will be on course to the election of the first UKIP Councillors and hopefully an MP or two.
+So, following the successes in 2015 and 2016 we saw disaster in 2017.
+UKIP Greater Manchester has a lot to do.
+If we make steady gains then by the 2022 General Election we will be on course to the election of the first UKIP Councillors and hopefully an MP or two.

 If you live in Greater Manchester and would like to join, please contact this website and I would be happy to pass your details across to the relevant person.